libtcod/python-tcod/README.rst

 ==============
 * Python 2.7+, Python 3.4+, or PyPy 5.4+
 * Windows, Linux, or MacOS.
-* On Linux, requires libsdl2 to run.
+* On Linux, requires libsdl2 and libomp5 to run.

 =========
  License